 - The Spanish could now prepare to establish a trade route to Asia that had been monopolized by the Portuguese up until this time.

 The story of Vasco de Nunez Balboa ended tragically.
-After making major discoveries and successfully leading economic reforms that increased the wealth of the colonies that he oversaw he was always in constant conflict with inferior minds, but greater last names.
+After making major discoveries and successfully leading economic reforms that increased the wealth of the colonies that he oversaw, he was always in constant conflict with inferior minds but with greater last names.
 He married the daughter of Predrarias, one of his rivals, and seemed to become close to him.
-Pedrarias gave Balboa permission to continue his expeditions of the South Sea, but while on an expedition Balboa received a series of kind letters from Pedrarias asking him to come home immediately.
+Pedrarias gave Balboa permission to continue his expeditions of the South Sea, but while on an expedition, Balboa received a series of kind letters from Pedrarias asking him to come home immediately.
 Balboa, suspecting nothing, quickly obeyed.
-While returning he was confronted by Francisco Pizarro and accused of trying to usurp Pedrarias’ power.
+While returning, he was confronted by Francisco Pizarro and accused of trying to usurp Pedrarias' power.
 Balboa denied all charges and requested a trial in Spain, but Pedrarias and Martin Enciso quickly tried him in the New World.
-Balboa was found guilty and sentenced to beheading which was carried out immediately.
+Balboa was found guilty and sentenced to beheading, which was carried out immediately.